EHF Euro Cup

 EHF Euro Cup is a European handball competition for national teams, organized by the European Handball Federation (EHF).

 Teams, that already automatically qualified for the next European Men's Handball Championship, play against each other in a four team group.
 The tournament is played at the same time as the qualifying process for the European Championships.
 The inaugural edition of the men's tournament was in 2020.

 Creation

 The EHF supported the creation of the event at an EHF meeting in February 2017.

 Qualification

 Four teams participate in this competition.
 Qualification depends on how many hosts/co-host there are.
-For example, if there are three co-hosts, then only the European Men's Handball Championship champions will take part.
+For example, if there are three co-hosts, then only the European Men's Handball Championship champions will tak.